 Building a Better Workforce for Better Jobs

-Montgomery County has cut the number of unemployed by 25,000 workers since the Great Recession, pushing the unemployment rate down to the lowest level since I became Treasurer.
-We’ve done a good job attracting new jobs -- now we must build the workforce we need to create better jobs.
+Montgomery County has done an excellent job of attracting new businesses large and small and has helped existing businesses expand in the last four years.
+These businesses provide a range of job opportunities.
+The County continues to help build the workforce we need to create better jobs.
 If we want every citizen to prosper, we must have access to quality career training.
 Every new high school graduate needs to have a career plan for attaining higher education or technical training to achieve those goals.
-We should not settle for a temp job economy, but build an economy with real muscle.
-As Commissioner, I will be a champion for better paying jobs for workers in Montgomery County.
+The new Economic Opportunity Center in West Dayton brings important training programs directly to residents and helps make job search services easier to access.
+As Commissioner, I will continue to champion better paying jobs for workers throughout Montgomery County.